 Pakistan

 Despite advances in technology, lack of access to health care has long been a challenge in Pakistan.
 With support from critical partners, The Carter Center worked in the 1980s and 1990s to stem disease transmission and save the lives of babies and mothers.
+Currently, we partner with the city of Karachi as part of our groundbreaking Inform Women, Transform Lives campaign.

 Impact

-- Collaborated with government and local health professionals in the 1980s to reduce the incidence of neonatal tetanus and improve overall maternal and infant care
+- Collaborated with government and local health professionals in the 1980s to reduce the incidence of neonatal tetanus and improve overall maternal and infant care.

-- Stopped Guinea worm transmission in 1993, becoming the first country under the Center’s Guinea Worm Eradication Program to do so
+- Stopped Guinea worm transmission in 1993, becoming the first country under the Center’s Guinea Worm Eradication Program to do so.

 Related Content